DCotterill/halixia-hugo/content/ma/benefits-of-zumba-159.md

 layout: static
 ---

-Learn about the benefits of Zumba
+Learn about the benefits of Zumba.

 Find out more about this global dance inspired fitness activity.
 It’s a great way to dance to great music, with great people, and burn a ton of calories!